scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 A timestep was defined by the composition of the basket and the store location on the map (see Figure 2).
 Here, RNN was a single-layer LSTM and CNN was a 6-layer causal CNN with dilated convolutions.
 The width of the CNN was equal to 1374 (i.e., the number of users), the height was equal to 8 (i.e., the number of features), and the depth was equal to 100 (i.e., the number of orders).
-The last layer was a fully-connected layer that was making the final classification.
+The last layer was a fully-connected layer which was making the final classification.
 The CNN network was used as a feature extractor and the LSTM network as a sequential learner.

 .. figure:: figures/lstm.png